Tips for Fixing or Improving Internet Speed

-Slow Internet Speed?
-Here’s How to Fix It
+Slow Connection?
+Here’s How to Improve Internet Speed

-Slow Internet speeds are a major hassle that can reduce your productivity, make it difficult to enjoy your favorite entertainment, and create general frustration.
-You can run into problems with speed over any connection, but using a Virtual Private Network (VPN) like Hotspot Shield adds even more factors that could slow you down.
+Slow Internet speed is a major hassle: It can reduce productivity, make it difficult to get quick access to your favorite websites, and otherwise cause a lot of frustration.
+It’s possible to encounter problems with Internet speed over any type of connection, but honestly, a VPN has elements that can contribute to slow Internet speeds.
 The VPN routes your traffic through its own servers and offers data encryption and decryption.
-While this is supremely helpful for protecting your data and masking – or perhaps intentionally changing – your location, it can create some snags.
-Use these tips to troubleshoot and improve your speed.
+While this is essential for the protection of your sensitive data as well as masking or changing your location, it can create some snags.
+Use these tips to troubleshoot problems and improve Internet speed.

-Look over the various devices that are using your Internet connection.
-If someone is downloading massive files over the Internet, this will hog bandwidth for everyone and slow down Internet speeds.
-A less visible issue may be ads and background apps that use a lot of bandwidth.
-Installing an ad blocker or flash blocker will filter out some of the background noise from these sources so you can use your bandwidth for things you actually care about.
+Look at the devices using your Internet connection.
+If one machine is downloading massive files from the Internet, that takes up a lot of bandwidth and slows down Internet speeds for everyone else.
+Ads and background apps are less visible, but they also can use a lot of bandwidth.
+You can improve Internet speed by installing an ad-blocker or Flash-blocker designed to filter out the background noise from these sources.
+This leaves you more bandwidth to use for things you actually care about.

 Update Your Software and Hardware

 As you try to figure out how to fix slow Wi-Fi, you may want to look at the updates available for your software and hardware.
 While installing these updates can be time-consuming, doing so can fix Internet speed issues.
 Check your computer and browser for available updates.
 This is especially important if you’re experiencing slow Internet speeds on one device but not on others that share the same connection.

 Upgrade Your CPU